GRE Subject Tests

-GRE Subject Test for Computer Science
+Subject Test for Computer Science

 The test for Computer Science includes approximately 70 multiple-choice questions that can appear from different topic areas of the subject.
 The questions of this test can be based on graphs, diagrams, and program sections.

-GRE Subject Test for Biology
+Test for Biology

 The test for Biology comprises approximately 200 five-choice questions that are asked from the fields of cellular & molecular biology, ecology & evolution, and organismal biology.
 This test includes questions based on experimental results, diagrams, and laboratory & field situation descriptions.

-GRE Subject Test for Biochemistry, Cell & Molecular Biology
+Biochemistry, Cell & Molecular Biology